sam-hosseini/freelancing-in-finland/README.md

   * From the bottom of my heart, I wanted to help you start your freelance journey and that this guide would save you the headache of having to read so many pages of different guides to do things correctly and in the right order.
-  * I like it that when you have your own company, the profits generated get distributed more proportionally to those involved compared to being an employee, and so I was hoping by providing some exact figures on revenues and costs, I'd inspire you to take a bigger risk and be proportionally compensated for it.
+  * I like it that when you have your own company, the profits generated get distributed more proportionally to those involved compared to being an employee, and so I was hoping by providing some exact figures on revenues and costs, I'd inspire you to **take a bigger risk and be proportionally compensated for it**.